 In the case of unusual species, records should be submitted to the Recorder with the required supporting details as soon as possible.
-Copies of a standard rare bird report form are available from the County Recorder or are downloadable from Glamorgan Bird club website (see above).
+Copies of a standard rare bird report form are available from the County Recorder or are downloadable – see link below.
 Use of the form is advised when submitting records of unusual species.
 Alternatively, the report can be submitted on a sheet of paper, provided all the necessary details are included.
 Either alternative can be submitted in an email (or posted) to the East or West Glamorgan Recorder.

 Species requiring further details fall into three categories: